 In the second year, topics include multiculturalism, the socially marginalised, criminality, the vote, social protest and immigration.
 A piece of literature will be studied in depth, and students get to do some individual research for a presentation as part of the oral examination.

-Levels 7-9 in French GCSE are needed to be able to access the syllabus confidently.
+Grades 7-9 in French GCSE are needed to be able to access the syllabus confidently.

 Extra information